 Description: If you want to keep JCC participants around for a long time, and even more importantly, if you want to help them reach their goals, harnessing the “power of engagement” is vital.
 Engaging them at the J facility should not be left to chance.
 It should happen by design, carefully thought through, and planned out.
 This workshop will review the framework for creating an environment where your participants will thrive, exhibit a strong sense of belonging, commitment and loyalty.

-Session Title#3: How It Begins is Key to How it (Hopefully Never) Ends: Onboarding and Retention Best Practices
+Session Title # 5: How It Begins is Key to How it (Hopefully Never) Ends: Onboarding and Retention Best Practices

 Description: Like many things in life, how something begins is often key to how well something goes or ends.
 Start very well, and those first impressions can sustain membership for a long time.
-Botch the onboarding—and say so long.
-We’ll look at the onboarding and retention practices of several high-performing JCCs to understand what they do—and why they do it—to create an exceptional membership experience right from the start
+Botch the onboarding—and say bye-bye.
+We’ll look at the onboarding and retention procedures of successful JCCs and discuss best practices to create an exceptional membership experience right from the start.